Can Shareholders Be Wrong?

 For each company, the researchers measured the degree of board entrenchment by checking data on corporate bylaws from the Washington, D.C.–based Investor Responsibility Research Center.
 They looked for statutes that are generally considered to be unfriendly to shareholder rights, such as staggered boards or poison pills, which corporate governance advocates deem to be obstructive because they protect directors from shareholder action.

 The data showed differences between companies with entrenched boards and others.
 For example, entrenched boards are less likely to fire a CEO, and when they do, their companies tend to experience greater improvement in operating income after the firing.
 However, although these findings suggest that entrenchment matters, they don’t shed light on whether cozy boards tend to be indolent or whether vocal shareholders tend to be shortsighted — because both views predict the same results.
+After all, a board cozy with management would tend to keep its CEO unless the potential gains for firing were enormous, so performance after such a firing would be expected to pick up.

 Topics